ni/NI-SystemLink-Migration/README.md

 - Repository: `--repo`
     - Feeds may require additional updates if servers used for migration have different domain names
 - User Data: `--userdata`
-- States: `--systemstates`
-    - Feeds may require additional updates if servers used for migration have different domain names
-    - Cannot be migrated between 2020R1 and 2020R2 servers

 The following list of services is explicitly not supported because of issues that arose when developing and testing migrating the service that will require changes to the service rather than the migration utility to enable support:
 - Cloud Connector